Roseinfire/FrameBlock/README.md

 * Click 'Load Unpacked'
 * Select Extracted Folder
 # Advantages
+FrameBlock provides maximum safety by just excluding harmful patterns. <br>
-FrameBlock `protects` from unwanted parts of web content. <br>
+It `protects` from unwanted parts of web content such advertisements and video. <br>
-Websites become more readable and more safe. <br>
+Websites become more readable and more safe.
+Protection accesses you <br>
-Protection accesses you quickly search information and don't worry about harmful content. <br>
+quickly search and get information where it is impossible to read. <br>
-Frameblock works `where usual` ad blockers are `powerless`
+Frameblock frequently works `where usual` ad blockers are `powerless`
 # Problems
+Of course, you can lose a part of the content, because FrameBlock does not support web apps. <br>
+We can exclude the most popular ones from from the list of sites which affected by FrameBlock <br>
-We are weekly updating our list of trusted sites, but it's impossible to know them all. <br>
+and weekly updating our list of trusted sites, but it's impossible to know them all. <br>
-As a result, you may see less animations or even lose a part of the content. <br>
+As a result, you may see less animations or even lose functionality. <br>
-Don't worry, you can report the problem if it is worth so.
+However, you can report the problem if you think the website is worth so.
 # Policy
 Apart from many modern apps, FrameBlock does `not collect any data` from your device.
 # Contribution